ddobrose/Every-Set/README.md

 ## Future goals-
 Some of the future goals for the App include:
--Styling in order to give it a notebook type of look for users to feel like they are just writing in a workout notebook but in app form.
-I have tracked my workouts with pen and paper for the longest time and feel it is nice to keep the same look and feel of pen and paper but in the convenience of using your phone
+- Styling in order to give it a notebook type of look for users to feel like they are just writing in a workout notebook but in app form.
+I have tracked my workouts with pen and paper for the longest time and feel it is nice to keep the same look and feel of pen and paper but in the convenience of using your phone.
+- Add a way to copy a routine and its workouts to a new item and update the date
+- Add a database of workouts filtered by Muscle group and Equipment with descriptions of workouts and pictures to show form which will help you build routines
+- Create another router that will act as a Calorie tracker as well in order to create an all-purpose fitness app
+- Create a form that allows you to put notes for the workouts to say how it went and possibly track each set